-If you have econophobia like me, then you definitely dread getting stuck in a middle seat.
-I don’t know many people (except for my late father) who like getting stuck between two strangers.
+If you have econophobia like me, then you definitely dread getting stuck in a middle seat or in the back of the plane.
+I don’t know many people, except for my late father (he loved to talk to strangers), who like getting stuck between two strangers.
 Here’s how to get the best coach seat possible.
-RELATED: 10 Things You Should Assume About Every Flight You Take

 1. Get elite status